 - Explore and create a multifaceted faith-based program to meet one of the major transitional challenges for veterans.

 Course Requirements Checklist

-There will be 4 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each Discussion Board Forum.
+There will be 4 Discussions throughout this course.
+The student is required to provide a thread in response to the provided topic for each Discussion.
 Each thread is to be at least 400 words in length and integrate information drawn from the course.
 In addition to the thread, the student is required to reply to 1 other classmates’ thread.
 The reply should be 250 words.

 The student will develop a 7–8-page research paper that identifies the various services provided for military veterans in their local areas.
 This brief survey will present a brief rationale for this survey, a Biblical mandate to provide services, the services themselves and the agencies providing them and any unmet needs that the lack of services identify.
 This survey is designed for the student who may one day enter the helping profession and work with veterans in their community.
 This survey should be submitted as 1 document completed in APA writing style/format, with a title page, abstract, and reference page(s).

 The student will read, analyze, and develop a treatment strategy to meet the needs of the veteran in the Case Study.
 This strategic plan will draw from the earlier research done in the Community Survey Paper and consist of identifying up to 6 needs in the case, identifying services that will assist in meeting these needs and a strategy to do so.
 This 10–12-page paper is designed for the student in his or her development as a professional caregiver with veterans during this most important and stressful transition phase.

 Quizzes will be open-book/open-note and be timed at 60 minutes each.
 The student will need to review carefully all of the reading to answer 30-objective questions successfully.